Primary biliary cirrhosis

 Cholestyramine (or colestipol) may reduce the itching.
 Ursodeoxycholic acid may improve removal of bile from the bloodstream.
 This may improve survival in some people.
 A newer drug called obeticholic acid (Ocaliva) is also available.

-Vitamin replacement therapy restores vitamins A, K, E and D, which are lost in fatty stools.
+Vitamin replacement therapy restores vitamins A, K, E and D, which are lost in the fatty stools that may occur in people with primary biliary cholangitis.
 A calcium supplement or other bone medicines may be added to prevent or treat weak or soft bones.

 Long-term monitoring and treatment of liver failure is needed.